 While enjoying time out in the sun is a staple of springtime, having some space to relax in the shade is just as important.
 If you’re lacking natural shade from trees and bushes, consider crafting out shady spots in your yard.
 Outdoor umbrellas, pergolas, and canopies are all great options.

 Create some privacy

 If your yard is left exposed to neighbors or if it is facing a busy road, making your space more private can be easily achieved in a number of ways.
 Most commonly, a high wooden fence will easily do the trick to create that added bit of seclusion.
 If you have a big, open yard and prefer a more natural look, having greenery planted will certainly add some privacy to your space.
 There are a few ways to go about this.
 Hedges, for example, have been adding privacy to outdoor spaces for centuries, and still continue to do so.
-Unfortunately, a lot of work and patience is necessary to grow and maintain them, so be mindful of the labor necessary before making the investment.
+However, a lot of work and patience is necessary to grow and maintain them, so be mindful of the labor necessary before making the investment.

 Lighten up the night

 Don’t let a sunset send your party inside.
-Install some lights outside to make it easy to spend time outside in the night time.
-Investing in tiki torches or an outdoor fireplace will make for a great way to provide light and naturally keep bugs from bothering you.
-Otherwise, invest in some solar powered lights to brighten walking paths and try accenting your deck or pergola with string lights to keep things illuminated when it’s dark out.
+Install some exterior lights to make it easy to spend time outside in the night time.
+Investing in torches or an outdoor fireplace can be a great way to provide light and naturally keep bugs from bothering you.
+You could also invest in some solar powered lights to brighten walking paths, and try accenting your deck or pergola with string lights to keep things illuminated.